espruino/EspruinoDocs/puck/Puck.js Web Bluetooth.md

 That's what you can do with `Puck.connect(callback)`.
 Once connected it calls the `callback` function with the connection, which you can then use to send and receive data.

+**Note:** You can't use `Puck.connect` and `Puck.write/eval` on the same connection at the same time.
+If you want to write to a Puck after having used `Puck.connect`, you need to use `connection.write` and handle any response in the `connection.on("data",` handler.

 Try the example below:

 ```HTML_demo_link